microsoftgraph/msgraph-sdk-powershell/src/Mail/Mail/docs/v1.0-beta/New-MgUserInferenceClassificationOverride.md

 # New-MgUserInferenceClassificationOverride

 ## SYNOPSIS
-A set of overrides for a user to always classify messages from specific senders in certain ways: focused, or other.
-Read-only.
-Nullable.
+Create a focused Inbox override for a sender identified by an SMTP address.
+Future messages from that SMTP address will be consistently classified\nas specified in the override.

 ## SYNTAX